 Festival Bus Link Hereford to Hay and Worcester to Hay

 Our special festival bus service linking Hay-on-Wye and the festival site with trains

 Festival Bus Link buses are fully DDA compliant, with 'low floor' and space for

 The bus will also stop in the villages en route where it is safe to do so (not on

 Scheduled Bus Service: Hereford and Brecon to Hay Return

 There is a scheduled bus service (Service 39) from Hereford and Brecon to Hay-on-Wye,

 The nearest bus stop to the Festival site is 200 metres away, outside the Fire Station.

-Download the 2016 Hereford-Hay 39 bus timetable
+Download the 2017 Hereford-Hay 39 bus timetable

-The 39A Hay Ho! bus runs on Sundays at 11.25, 14.55 and 17.25 from the Oxford Road bus stop in Hay, to connect with trains to London, the Midlands and the North at Hereford Railway Station. £6 adult single fare.
+The 39A Hay Ho! bus runs on Sundays at 11.25, 14.55 and 17.25 from the Oxford Road

-Download the 2016 Hereford-Hay 39A bus timetable
+Download the 2017 Hereford-Hay 39A bus timetable